AJ58O/ValidatorRewards/README.md

 3. test.py pulls payment pointers and node public keys from the config file, gets a report for the past 24 hours, if the validator is good, adds them to a trigger files.
 4. Reward.sh reads the reward amount and payment pointers from files and runs an ilp-spsp send on each of the payment pointers.

+### What defines good behavior?

+Currently the App looks for 3 features:

+1. Validating on the main net
+2. Agreement score of 1
+3. 0 missed ledgers

+If you have other ideas, please let me know.

 ### Adding your validator

 Config.py includes an object formatted like this: